bussidn/TimelinKata/README.md

 ## Goal

 The goal of this kata is to work on class invariant.
-The 90's OOP promess was to let developper design real world objects and was all about class responsabilities.
+The 90's OOP promess was to let developper design real world objects and was all about class responsibilities.

-While we know the limits of designing the world in a program, class responsability is still something that is to be desired.
+While we know the limits of designing the world in a program, class responsibility is still something that is to be desired.
-The responsability is here declined in class invariants that the developper is asked to maintain carefully.
+The responsibility is here declined in class invariants that the developper is asked to maintain carefully.

 So, this kata will ask you to design a simple concept and make it more and more harder to do so.